-If your symptoms are severe, with fever, feeling dizzy or faint or you think you are dehydrated, or if you have blood in your stools, weight loss, you feel particularly unwell or your symptoms have not improved after four or five days, it's best to speak with your doctor or call NHS 111 for advice.
+If you have diarrhoea with symptoms such as a fever greater than 38 degrees C, feeling dizzy or faint or you think you are dehydrated (including reduced or absent peeing), or if you have blood or pus in your stools, weight loss, you feel particularly unwell or your symptoms have not improved after four or five days, it's best to speak with your doctor as soon as possible or call NHS 111 for advice.

-A small number of cases of diarrhoea can be serious: if you are concerned about becoming dehydrated or have severe pain or fevers you should speak to your doctor.
+A small number of cases of diarrhoea can be serious: if you are concerned about becoming dehydrated or have severe pain or fevers you should speak to your doctor straight away.

 The doctor will ask you about your medical history, your recent symptoms and any relevant information that might point to the cause, such as recent travel abroad, a recent hospital admission or course of antibiotics, or you are suspicious of any food eaten recently.
 If you are seeing them in person they will check your temperature and have a feel of your tummy.
-Sometimes they ask for a stool sample, this is more likely if your diarrhoea has continued for more than seven days or you have travelled somewhere exotic.
+Sometimes they ask for a stool sample - this is more likely if your diarrhoea has continued for more than seven days or if you’ve travelled somewhere exotic.

 Read about: Toddler’s diarrhoea

 Read about: Diarrhoea and vomiting – how to get through it